 - We have a limited number of double-as-single rooms, which require an additional cost per semester.

 - Housing accommodations are assigned in response to appropriate documentation of the student’s condition(s).
 Specific housing requests cannot be guaranteed.
 Required forms: Request for Housing Accommodations and Verification Form for Housing Accommodations.

 - Students requesting housing accommodations due to learning disabilities: Submit all testing results and recommendations from a licensed clinical professional or health care provider.

 - Service or support animals: Review the Service and Support Animal Policy and complete all steps of the process.

 - We do not grant accommodations in the case of roommate conflicts.
-Students should resolve conflicts through an RA or HRL professional staff member.
+Students should resolve conflicts through a CA or HRL professional staff member.